apiorno/eth-nfts-browser/README.md

 ## Cache / Local storage

-Shared Settings choosen by simplicity, may be changed to Sembast in future.
+Shared Preferences choosen by simplicity, may be changed to Sembast in future.

 ## Testing